Legal Emergency? Contact us today for help! | (713) 375-4201

 Chapter 7 Overview

 Chapter 7 may be a fit when the goal is fast relief from unsecured debt and the household income falls within the required framework.
-The full page should explain qualification, exemptions, and what assets may be protected.
+It can also trigger the automatic stay to temporarily pause a pending foreclosure.
+See our full guide: How to Qualify for Chapter 7 Bankruptcy in Houston in 2026.

 Chapter 13 Overview

 Chapter 13 may be a fit when the goal is to keep a home, cure mortgage arrears, or reorganize debt over a three- to five-year plan.
-The full page should explain plan payments, arrears cure, and trustee review.
+For many Houston homeowners facing foreclosure, this is the stronger long-term option.
+See our full guide: Chapter 13: Save Your Home from Foreclosure in Houston.

 Houston Foreclosure and the Automatic Stay